-The treasurer is responsible for maintaining the campaign finance records for the campaign committee.
+The treasurer is responsible for the receipts and expenditures of campaign or committee funds for political purposes.
 The duties of a treasurer can include, but are not limited to:

-- Filing complete, accurate and timely campaign finance reports and other required forms; - Signing campaign finance reports and other required forms; - Authorizing expenditures; - Monitoring disclosure to ensure compliance with Virginia Election Laws; and - Keeping detailed and accurate records to comply with all of the requirements of the Campaign Finance Disclosure Act.
+- Filing complete, accurate and timely contributions and expenditure reports and Statement of Organization Forms; - Signing contributions and expenditure reports and Statement of Organization Forms; - Authorizing expenditures (may also be authorized by any other officer of the committee); - Monitoring disclosure to ensure compliance with Virginia's Campaign Finance Laws; and - Keeping detailed and accurate records for at least three years after the report is filed.